jawah/niquests/docs/index.rst

 Beloved Features
 ----------------

-Requests is ready for today's web.
+Niquests is ready for today's web.

+- Automatic Content Decompression and Decoding
+- OS truststore by default, no more certifi!
+- Browser-style TLS/SSL Verification
+- Sessions with Cookie Persistence
 - Keep-Alive & Connection Pooling
 - International Domains and URLs
-- Sessions with Cookie Persistence
-- Browser-style SSL Verification
-- Automatic Content Decoding
+- Automatic honoring of ``.netrc``
-- Basic/Digest Authentication
+- Basic & Digest Authentication
-- Elegant Key/Value Cookies
+- Familiar ``dict``–like Cookies
+- Object-oriented headers
+- Multi-part File Uploads
+- Chunked HTTP Requests
-- Automatic Decompression
+- Fully type-annotated!
-- Unicode Response Bodies
-- HTTP(S) Proxy Support
+- SOCKS Proxy Support
-- Multipart File Uploads
+- Connection Timeouts
 - Streaming Downloads
-- Connection Timeouts
-- Chunked Requests
-- ``.netrc`` Support
-- HTTP/2 Support
-- HTTP/3 over QUIC Support
+- HTTP/3 over QUIC
+- HTTP/2

-Requests officially supports Python 3.7+, and runs great on PyPy.
+Niquests officially supports Python 3.7+, and runs great on PyPy.

 The User Guide
 --------------

-This part of the documentation, which is mostly prose, begins with some background information about Requests, then focuses on step-by-step instructions for getting the most out of Requests.
+This part of the documentation, which is mostly prose, begins with some background information about Niquests, then focuses on step-by-step instructions for getting the most out of Niquests.

 .. toctree::
    :maxdepth: 2